Quality and Patient Safety

 Quality patient care is the top priority for every member of the NHH team and, as such, we are committed to transparency and continuous improvement.
 At NHH, "Quality" means providing service excellence to our patients and the community.
 Click here for information on Northumberland Hills Hospital’s Quality and Safety Framework.

-In June, 2010, the Ontario Government passed the Excellent Care for All Act (ECFAA).
+- Our Quality Improvement Plan (QIP) - the Ontario Government passed the Excellent Care for All Act (ECFAA).
 One of the ways that ECFAA seeks to help hospitals meet their community's expectations regarding quality, patient safety and accountability is through the public reporting of Quality Improvement Plans.
-For NHH, the Quality Improvement Plan (QIP) is a meaningful way for us to clearly articulate our accountability to our community, patients and staff.
+For NHH, the Quality Improvement Plan (QIP) is a meaningful way for us to clearly articulate our accountability to our community, patients, and staff.

 The Quality and Safety Committee of the Board, NHH administration, physicians, other health care professionals and patient/family advisors work together to develop annual QIPs for NHH and monitor progress.

 Our QIP is Made up of Two Parts:

 - Our Patient Safety Plan - The Excellent Care for All Act (ECFAA) puts Ontario patients first by strengthening the health care sector's organizational focus and accountability to deliver high quality patient care.
 ECFAA is based on strategic directions that exemplify good governance and high-quality patient care.
 NHH’s Patient Safety Plan is strategically linked to our Quality and Safety Framework, and our QIP, and represents our commitment within the specified time period, to our shared purpose of exceptional patient care every time.